kubecost/docs/ingress-examples.md

 ## ALB Example

-Once an AWS Load Balancer Controller is installed, you can use a the following Ingress resource manifest pointed at the kubecost-cost-analyzer service:
+Once an AWS Load Balancer Controller is installed, you can use the following Ingress resource manifest pointed at the kubecost-cost-analyzer service:

 ```
 apiVersion: networking.k8s.io/v1
 kind: Ingress
 metadata:
-  namespace: kubecost # replace if kubecost is installed under another namespace
   name: kubecost-alb-ingress
   annotations:
     kubernetes.io/ingress.class: alb